LatentForensics: Towards frugal deepfake detection in the StyleGAN latent space: Experiments

+The presented experiments follow the pipeline shown in Figure \ref{pipelinefig} : after a temporal sampling of suspicious frames, images of faces are extracted, cropped and centered before having their dimensionality reduced.
+We then train a classifier to discriminate between the latent vectors originating from deepfakes and genuine videos.
+As the main focus of the study is the influence of the dimensionality reduction, we kept the training parameters of the classifiers simple.
+Unless otherwise noted, classification models used after the dimensionality reduction are neural networks composed of five fully-connected layers with ReLU activation functions, trained to minimize the Binary Cross Entropy Loss at a learning rate of $0.005$.
+The network has 2048 neurons in its input layer, 512 neurons in all three middle layers, and a single neuron in its last layer.
+In the pipeline, only the classifier (in dotted line in Figure \ref{pipelinefig} is trained by the experimenters, all the other parts are used as is.

+To conduct these experiments, three datasets have been chosen : the Deepfake Detection Challenge (DFDC) preview dataset \cite{dolhansky2019deepfake}, as well as CelebDF version 1 and 2 \cite{Celeb_DF_cvpr20}.
+The former two datasets are of smaller scale than CelebDF v2.
+They were used for the lighter experiments in section \ref{dimrecsubsection} for practical purposes, as well as in section \ref{fullpipesubsection} to especially study the performance of the proposed method on smaller datasets.
+The biggest and most challenging dataset, CelebDF v2, was used for the main comparison in section \ref{fullpipesubsection}.

-The proposed method allows for a shorter training duration given the same data (the more complex models, such as StyleGAN and the encoder used by Zhu \etal{} \cite{zhu2020domain} are pretrained and frozen).
-However the inference process as a whole is slowed down by the inversion of each image in the latent space of StyleGAN (about 25 seconds on a NVIDIA QUADRO RTX 3000, and about 2-3 seconds on a NVIDIA A100), or, to a smaller extent, the inference of the VQ-VAE-2 encoder or the projection by the PCA model.
-As a consequence, one in every 10 frames was uniformly sampled throughout the videos of the DFDC dataset.
-This frequency was chosen to assure a relatively diverse set of faces, not too correlated to one another.
-Each frame was processed according to the FFHQ alignment protocol before having their dimensionality reduced.
-Training and testing sets were separated at the video level, the testing set was composed of around 15k frames, extracted from 301 videos.
-Finally, only the preview set of DFDC \cite{dolhansky2019deepfake} was used for training.
+For every dataset, about one in ten frames was uniformly sampled throughout the videos, this sampling was made to limit computing requirements, as well as to ensure a relatively diverse set of faces, not too correlated to one another.
+Each frame was processed according to the Flickr-Faces-HQ (FFHQ) \cite{karras2019style} alignment protocol before having their dimensionality reduced, usually by inverting the images of the faces in the StyleGAN latent space.
+Training, validation and testing sets were separated at the video level, with 10\% of the dataset being reserved for testing.
+Table \ref{datarepart} shows the number of examples in each dataset.